Pyr-000/YetAnotherStableDiffusion/README.md

 #
 # Notes
-- For more information about [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and the [Huggingface Diffusers Implementation](https://huggingface.co/CompVis/stable-diffusion-v1-4), including the license, limitations, and capabilities of the systems utilized, check out the respective links.
+- For more information about [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and the [huggingface diffusers model of Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4), including the license, limitations, and capabilities of the systems utilized, check out the respective links.
-- Text to image and image to image implementations are derived from the huggingface pipeline implementations.
+- Text to image and image to image implementations are derived from the pipeline implementations of the [huggingface diffusers library](https://github.com/huggingface/diffusers)